harshc/aws-sandbox/README.md

 2. NAT gateway is created in the VPC to communicate between the public and private subnets.
 3. EKS Cluster is created in 2 availability zones.
 4. An IAM role is created to attach to the ALB
+5. An IAM role is attached to the EKS cluster to pull images from ECR
-5. A ALB is created for the cluster
+6. A ALB is created for the cluster
-6. All resources are tagged to track resource creation and ownership
+7. All resources are tagged to track resource creation and ownership

 **Issues**

 1. There is a single NAT Gateway for both AZ's
 2. Intentionally chose to not use TLS termination since I did not want to setup my own domain for verification with ACM,
+3. Not all the variables are completely obfuscated for configuration management.
+4. AWS authN and authZ can be configured with OIDC

 ## Application